 If only this waste could be reduced…

 Fashion Designer Daniel Silverstein is committed to reducing waste in the production chain.
-He runs a company called 100% NY, which refers to his philosophy of using one hundred percent of the fabric.
+He runs a company called ZeroWasteDaniel, which attempts to create clothing with zero waste.
 He has created a unique draping technique that keeps fabric waste close to zero, and he uses the excess fabric from, e.g., armhole cutouts to add applique detailing to his clothes.